 Online, there are good and bad tutorials: compare the different videos; do not hesitate to contact the guitarist who presents them, or to consult various discussion forums.

 Private lessons allow you to customize your learning: the teacher comes to your home and will adapt the content of their course according to the expectations of the student and their strengths and weaknesses.

 No – don’t be silly!
 You are never too old to do anything.
 Whilst, when you are young, your brain is a little more plastic – meaning that it can adapt to new things more easily – this is not to say that older people are unable to learn new things.

 If you have the patience and the interest, then of course you can.
 Go buy yourself a guitar and get started!

 Learning the guitar means that your fingers will have to move in unfamiliar ways and you will have to learn how to do this smoothly, efficiently and quickly as needed.
 Rather than practicing an instrument, you are educating your body to acquire new skills.

 Playing the guitar at home in your free time

 The question “When is it best to play guitar?” poses two other questions: when is it best to play, and how long to play for.

 The most obvious tip is to play the guitar in your free time (leisure, holidays, weekend, or evening).
 If you have difficulty finding time you may find it helpful for example to schedule practice during your munch break at work.

-Scheduling guitar lessons also allows you to set targets.
+Scheduling guitar lessons london or in your city also allows you to set targets.